A mortgage is a loan secured against your home. Your home may be repossessed if you do not keep up repayments on your mortgage.

 Could a joint mortgage be right for me?

 If two or more people want to buy a property together, they may apply for a joint mortgage.
 Joint mortgages can be another way to make buying property for the first time more affordable.
-It is best to discuss the details with a mortgage advisor to understand the benefits and risks involved.
+It is best to discuss the details with a mortgage adviser to understand the benefits and risks involved.

 What is loan to value?